Things haven’t been fun, but you’ve finally reached a divorce settlement. On everything but the timeshare. Here’s what you need to know.

-Make sure to be careful and check with the Better Business Bureau before choosing an appraiser.
+Make sure to be careful and check with the Business Consumer Alliance before choosing an appraiser.
 There has been a precedent of timeshare appraisal schemes and getting fraudulent information will only make your divorce more complicated.

 As with any other part of your shared estate, the timeshare ownership is shared property.
 It will be treated accordingly by the legal system.

 You may even want to get an expert independent appraisal to try and factor in the issues prior to making any agreement.